django-ses/django-ses/README.rst

 Using django-ses gives you additional features like deliverability reports that can be hard and/or cumbersome to obtain when using the SMTP interface.

-**Note:** In order to use smtp with Amazon SES, you may have to install some supporting packages for ssl.
-Check out `this SMTP SSL email backend for Django`__

 Why SES instead of SMTP?
 ========================